 Honest answers — no product pitches buried inside.

-The most common culprits are high-FODMAP foods — onions, garlic, certain legumes, and wheat — along with carbonated drinks, sugar alcohols (the sweeteners in "sugar-free" products), and dairy for people with lactose sensitivity.
+Full breakdown: the gut-brain connection →The most common culprits are high-FODMAP foods — onions, garlic, certain legumes, and wheat — along with carbonated drinks, sugar alcohols (the sweeteners in "sugar-free" products), and dairy for people with lactose sensitivity.
 The frustrating part is that triggers are highly individual.
 What causes problems for one person does nothing to another.
-That's exactly what the trigger identification method in Phase 1 of the protocol is designed to figure out.
+That's exactly what the trigger identification method in Phase 1 of the reset is designed to figure out.

-Measurable changes in the microbiome can happen within 72 hours of a dietary shift.
+Full breakdown: week-by-week timeline →Measurable changes in the microbiome can happen within 72 hours of a dietary shift.
 But deeper improvements — reduced chronic inflammation, better nutrient absorption, more stable mood and energy — generally require 3 to 4 weeks of consistent changes.
-The 30-day structure of the protocol is built around this timeline.
+The 30-day structure of the guide is built around this timeline.